pavelstencl/GraphiosTs/README.md

 ![Logo](https://github.com/pavelstencl/GraphiosTs/blob/master/media/logo.png "Logo")

 # GraphiosTs
-Typescript GraphQl client built on top of Axios.
+GraphiosTs is TypeScript based GraphQl client built as an extension of Axios package.
+It combines the best from Axios and Typescript to provide lightweight alternative to the Apollo-client.

+In real world of programming, most of applications using GraphQl combines GraphQL and REST requests, so you need two separate clients with separate settings and security logic.
+With GraphiosTs, you can share this logic with Axios via settings and interceptors.
+You have one client for both REST and GraphQl requests.

+GraphiosTs is based on GraphQl schema translated to the TypeScript as GraphiosTsSchema.
+This schema is used for validation of graphql commands and compilation of result based on a command.
+Since GraphiosTs schema holds whole GraphQl logic of your endpoint, there is no need to run compilation every time, some GraphQl command has been changed in a script.
+With GraphiosTsCmd (downloads schema and translates it to GraphiosTs schema) you have only one source of truth and it is the server one.
+Every time GraphQl schema on the server has changed, you will update GraphiosTs schema and Typescript will show u if something is wrong.

+This package does not try to compete Apollo ecosystem.
+Our main goal was to build simple, lightweight, strongly typed graphql client, which can be used in APIs, where every byte of boundle size counts.
+If you want full featured GraphQl client with tons of extensions and you don't care about size, take [Apollo-client](https://github.com/apollographql/apollo-client), which provides an TypeScript extension as well.

 ![Example](https://github.com/pavelstencl/GraphiosTs/blob/master/media/example.gif "Basic example")

 ## Features
 - Communicates with GraphQl server.
 - Has all features of Axios js client - [GitHub](https://github.com/axios/axios).
 - Eliminates multiple sources of truth (One schema for everything).
-- Provides strongly typed GraphQl Operations constructor (query, mutation, subscription) ([Visualisation](https://github.com/pavelstencl/GraphiosTs/blob/master/media/example1.gif)).
+- Provides strongly typed GraphQl commands constructor (query, mutation, subscription) ([Visualisation](https://github.com/pavelstencl/GraphiosTs/blob/master/media/example1.gif)).
 - Provides strongly typed responses ([Visualisation](https://github.com/pavelstencl/GraphiosTs/blob/master/media/example2.gif)).
+- Types of commands and results are connected.
+It means, what you write as an request, typescript will translate to filtered result type.
 - GraphQL schema can be downloaded from server and translated to GraphiosTs schema via GraphiosTsCmd (UPDATE TO GIT NEEDED).
 - Supports all basic GraphQl actions.
 - Supports GraphQl Aliases ([Visualisation](https://github.com/pavelstencl/GraphiosTs/blob/master/media/example4.gif)) and Inline Fragments ([Visualisation](https://github.com/pavelstencl/GraphiosTs/blob/master/media/example3.gif)).
-- Eliminates need of GraphQL Basic Fragments , Directives and Conditions (GraphiosTs is simple JSON object, so you can apply standard JS operations on it, like conditioning, separation of pieces to the varables, etc.)
+- Eliminates need of GraphQL Basic Fragments , Directives and Conditions (GraphiosTs is simple JSON object, so you can apply standard JS operations on it, like conditioning, composing with functions or variables, etc.)

-## Motivation